Gabon: Re-elections and rule

-Following President Omar Bongo's re-election in December 1993 with 51% of the vote, opposition candidates refused to validate the election results.
+Following Bongo's re-election in 1993 with 51% of the vote, opposition candidates refused to validate the election results.
 Civil disturbances and violent repression led to an agreement between the government and opposition factions to work toward a political settlement.
 These talks led to the Paris Accords in November 1994, under which some opposition figures were included in a government of national unity.
 This arrangement broke down, and the 1996 and 1997 legislative and municipal elections provided the background for renewed partisan politics.
 PDG won in the legislative election, and some cities, including Libreville, elected opposition mayors during the 1997 local election.

-Boycott of elections and crisis

-Facing a divided opposition, President Omar Bongo coasted to re-election in December 1998.
+Facing a divided opposition, Bongo coasted to re-election in 1998.
 While some of Bongo's opponents rejected the outcome as fraudulent, some international observers characterized the results as representative, "despite many perceived irregularities".
-Legislative elections held in 2001–2002 were boycotted by several smaller opposition parties and were criticized for their administrative weaknesses, producing a National Assembly dominated by PDG and allied independents.
-In November 2005, President Omar Bongo was elected for his sixth term.
-He won re-election, and opponents claim that the balloting process was marred by irregularities.
+Legislative elections held in 2001–02 were boycotted by several smaller opposition parties and were criticized for their administrative weaknesses, producing a National Assembly dominated by PDG and allied independents.
+In 2005 Bongo was elected for his sixth term.
+Opponents claimed that the balloting process was marred by irregularities.
 There were some instances of violence following the announcement of his win.
-National Assembly elections were held in December 2006.
-Some seats contested because of voting irregularities were overturned by the Constitutional Court, and the subsequent run-off elections in 2007 yielded a PDG-controlled National Assembly.
+In the 2006 National Assembly elections, some seats contested because of voting irregularities were overturned by the Constitutional Court, and the subsequent run-off elections in 2007 yielded a PDG-controlled National Assembly.